Pranayama refers to the art of yogic breathing. It is an ancient tool used to calm the breath, and consequentially the mind and senses.

 Located in the lower centre of the body, this channel is responsible for elimination.
 Within the subtle body, it relates to earth and the capacity to maintain resistance within the mind.
 The mental function of apana vayu relates to ego.

-Maintaining balance between the prana and apana vayus is essential for a healthy mind and body.
+Maintaining balance between the prana and apana vayus is essential to for a healthy mind and body.
 If we release too much, we will become undernourished.
 Contrastingly, if we hold too much in, toxicity may occur.
 We must find balance; allowing in new life energy with inhalation and releasing that which no longer serves us with exhalation.

 To connect with your apana vayu, choose grounding, standing poses such as forward folds, to release to the mind.
 Other asanas for this include seated forward fold, bound angle pose and tree pose.